EricDinging/CS5470/assignment_1/README.md

 ``` -->
 #### Step 2: Huggingface access
 1. Create Huggingface account and request for model access.
-This could take hours if you haven't done it before.
 - `meta-llama/Llama-3.1-8B`
 2. Log in your account from command line
    ```bash